gerdreiss/multigit/README.md

 ```

 ## configuration
-mgit looks for the configuration in the current directory, or under `/etc/mgit`, `/usr/local/etc/mgit`, or `$HOME/.mgit/`
+mgit looks for the configuration in the current directory, or under `$HOME/.mgit/`

 the file should be called `config` or `config.yaml`

+the configuration is only necessary if some kind of authentication with the GIT server is required
 ```
 git:
   - remote: